hpc-uk/build-instructions/GROMACS/build_gromacs_2018.6.md

-Instructions for compiling GROMACS 2016.3 for ARCHER using GCC 6 compilers
+Instructions for compiling GROMACS 2018.6 and 2019.1 for ARCHER using GCC 6 compilers
 ==========================================================================

-These instructions are for compiling GROMACS 2018.6 on ARCHER (Intel Ivy Bridge processors) using the GCC 6 compilers.
+These instructions are for compiling GROMACS 2018.6 and 2019.1 on ARCHER (Intel Ivy Bridge processors) using the GCC 6 compilers.
+Below only 2018.6 is mentioned, the process for version 2019.1 is the same.

 Download and Unpack the GROMACS source code
 -------------------------------------------